 Accent Credit Union is an independent Saskatchewan credit union owned by our members.
 Under the current credit union legislation, Accent Credit Union is able to provide financial services to members and non-members.
-As of December 31st, 2020 Accent Credit Union had 4,333 members and 0 non-members.
+As of December 31st, 2021 Accent Credit Union had 4,354 members and 0 non-members.
 Non-members do not participate in the democratic processes of the credit union.

-Our credit union serves the communities of Quill Lake, Kelvington, Jansen, and surrounding areas through our branches in Quill Lake, Kelvington, and Jansen.
+Our credit union serves the communities of Quill Lake, Kelvington, Jansen, and surrounding areas.
 We provide a full range of financial services including: retail and commercial deposit services, consumer, agricultural and commercial lending services, card services, mobile banking, financial planning, investments, wealth services and more.